nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 To test the PWM channels follow along with the examples.
 There is one for an LED and servo ([Hitec HS-40](http://hitecrcd.com/products/servos/micro-and-mini-servos/analog-micro-and-mini-servos/hs-40-economical-nano-nylon-gear-servo/product) nano analog servo).

 ### Servo

+Most servos, like the HS-40 used in this example, have three pins: power, ground, and a control signal.
+The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
+The control signal pin draw a maximum of 20mA which means that it can be directly controlled by the C.H.I.P.
+Pro PWM pins.

+The servo motor draws more power than a pin on the C.H.I.P.
+Pro can directly provide.
+The Dev Kit board helps this by providing a 5 volt bus for the servo to draw from.
+The 5 volt power supply comes from the the barrel jack and can output a maximum of **900mA**.

 If you haven't already, export the pin you want to use: